 If a student is not enrolling in their in-boundary and/or feeder (K-12) school, re-enrolling in their current school, enrolling in an Opportunity Academy, or enrolling via formal placement (see page 24 for more information on formal student placements), they must be matched through the My School DC lottery.
-To enroll in a lottery-matched school, a family must submit required enrollment forms in-person to the school and verify DC residency by the lottery enrollment deadline (Friday, May 1, 2020).
+To enroll in a lottery-matched school, a family must submit required enrollment forms in-person to the school and verify DC residency by the lottery enrollment deadline (Monday, May 3, 2021).
 After the lottery enrollment deadline, schools are not obligated to enroll lottery-matched students and may begin to offer remaining seats to students on their waitlist.

 In addition to enrollment documents, a student who obtains a seat through the lottery must provide a My School DC Lottery Seat Acceptance Form to the new school.
-By signing this form and/or enrolling into a lottery-matched school, a family acknowledges they are giving up the student's rights to his or her current school for the upcoming school year and the current school's feeder pattern, if the student's current school is not an in-boundary school.
+By signing this form and enrolling into a lottery-matched school, a family acknowledges they are giving up the student's rights to their current school for the upcoming school year and the current school's feeder pattern, if the student's current school is not an in-boundary school.
+Additionally, once a student withdraws from their out-of-boundary school to attend another lottery-matched school via DCPS or charter, or to attend a private, homeschool, or any other school, the student will be required to reapply via the My School DC lottery if they wish to return to their former out-of-boundary school.
 However, a student always maintains the right to attend an in-boundary school in grades K-12.